-Kathy has a Bachelors of Science in Physical Geography from Simon Fraser University, specializing in Biogeosphysical Science.
-She is a Professional Agrologist with BCIA, and has worked for E.S. since 2015.
+Kathy has a B.Sc in Physical Geography from SFU, specializing in Biogeosphysical Science.
+She is a registered Professional Agrologist with BCIA, and has worked for E.S. since 2015.
 Her focus areas are IPM for conventional potatoes and table beets, and she also conducts research related to pest management and other related crop production areas.
-Kathy is also the coordinator for the Fraser Valley Invasive Species Society.
-With E.S., she has worked on research projects related to IPM for pests in potatoes and field vegetables.
+Kathy is also the Executive Director for the Fraser Valley Invasive Species Society and coordinates invasive species programs throughout the Fraser Valley.

 Dru Yates, MSc, A.Ag

 Vegetable and Blueberry IPM Supervisor

 Dru received her M.Sc. in Soil Science from UBC, where she investigated the effects of grassland set-asides on soil quality in the Fraser River Delta.
 She is also an Articling Agrologist with the BCIA.
 Dru has been with E.S.
 Cropconsult since 2015.
 Her focus is on IPM for field vegetables, potatoes, and blueberries.
 Dru is passionate about soil management, and she is currently doing research on nutrient management in potatoes.

 Allyson has a Horticulture Crop Production Certificate from the

 University of the Fraser Valley.
 She started working at E.S.
 Cropconsult in 2015 as a blueberry scout.
 She has also assisted in several research projects involving different brassica vegetables, beets and blueberry diseases.